Danny2Forever/WebsiteTerminal/README.md

 - Real-time terminal updates using React's useState and useEffect.

 # Limitations
 Does not support SSH or other remote access protocols.
-This app only works on the server where it's hosted, running commands within the project directory.

 #  Installation
 Clone the repository: